SherryObuhuma/SherryObuhuma/README.md

 I have a background in **DevOps** and **Cloud** but am currently transitioning into **Software Development**.
 Well, that's what my JD says!

-It is a good switch, I'm genuinely enjoying it & my frontend journey has started with **Next.js**.
+It is a good switch, I'm genuinely enjoying it & am currently hands-on with **Next.js**.

-Side note: am working in FinTech so that I can eventually afford a **German machine** like my friends...apparently that's the only way they will let me test drive theirs 🙄
+Side note: am working in FinTech so that I can afford a **german machine** like my friends because that's the only way they will let me test drive theirs 🙄

 ---